 To ensure the safety of the entire school population, please do not send an ill child to school (vomiting/diarrhea, fever, severe cough, communicable disease, chills, unexplained rash).
 We are not allowed to TREAT any illness.
 Fever needs to be absent (without medication) for 24 hours before your child returns to school.
 Students are not to report to the nurse before reporting to class.
 A fever is considered 100.0.

-A student will not be allowed to remain in school if he/she complains of any of the following:
+A student will not be allowed to remain in school if there Wellnes Screening is not completed in Skyward or he/she complains of any of the following:

 - temperature of 100º or greater